-Depending on the area in which the Business Analysts are located, responsibilities can vary from being technical in nature to being project driven.
-Business Analysts may test new systems/applications and manage system/application implementations or lead system workgroup projects and process improvement initiatives.
+Business analysts’ responsibilities vary from technical in nature to project driven.
+Business analysts test and manage new systems/applications or lead system work group projects.
 This position generally requires a bachelor’s degree with project management and analytical experience.

-The Supervision, Regulation and Credit Department focuses on ensuring the safety and soundness of financial institutions and the fair and equitable treatment of consumers.
-Bank Examiners play a critical role in ensuring that financial institutions are complying with banking laws and regulations and are utilizing sound practices to mitigate risks.
-The Supervision, Regulation and Credit department at the Federal Reserve hires various levels of bank examiner positions to participate in the examination of financial institutions and bank holding companies of varying size and complexity.
-We invest heavily in the training of examination staff to help individuals excel in identifying risk and analyzing supervised institutions.
+Our Supervision, Regulation, and Credit department focuses on ensuring the safety and soundness of financial institutions and the equitable treatment of consumers.
+Bank examiners play a critical role in making sure that financial institutions comply with banking laws and regulations and use sound practices to mitigate risks.
+We offer various levels of bank examiner positions to fit the size and complexity of financial institutions and bank holding companies we examine.
+We invest heavily in staff training to help individuals excel in identifying risk and analyzing supervised institutions.

-We have a large IT department that delivers and supports technology solutions for our business units.
+Our large Information Technology department supports technology solutions for the Bank’s business units.
 Positions generally require a four-year college degree and four years of IT-related experience.

-Treasury Services and the Customer Contact Center perform a wide variety of customer service tasks while contributing to a high-profile organization.
-Customer Support Representatives and Customer Service Specialists leverage their communication skills in a fast-paced, ever-changing environment.
-Employees need to be adaptable, able to multi-task, work with a variety of computer applications, and provide excellent customer service to internal and external customers.
-These positions generally require a high school diploma and a combination of prior customer service experience.
+Our Treasury Services and the Customer Contact Center offer positions that require strong communication skills in a fast-paced, ever-changing environment.
+Customer support representatives and customer service specialists need to be adaptable and able to multitask, work with a number of computer applications, and provide excellent service to internal and external customers.
+These positions generally require a high school diploma and prior customer service experience.

-We provide a variety of paid college internships.
-Internships are designed to help students learn about the Bank and its functions.
+We provide a variety of paid college internships designed to help students learn about the Bank and its functions.
 While specific duties may vary, depending upon the assigned department, internships are project-based and analytical in nature.
-In addition to on-the-job work experience, internships also provide mentoring, networking and training opportunities to benefit students' personal and professional development.
+In addition to on-the-job work experience, internships also include mentoring, networking, and training opportunities to benefit students' personal and professional development.